bartekmp/osmosmjerka/README.md

 As this is self-signed, the browser will show you dreadful warnings when accessing the app.

 ## Planned features and fixes
-- Multi-language support for the interface
 - Enhanced visual effects and animations
 - Add support for multiple words tables for more than one language
-- Robust visual effects and responsiveness across various devices
 - Integration with [Anki](https://apps.ankiweb.net/)
 - API optimization and potential load balancing
 - Code quality improvements and testing coverage